The Hill School: Athletics

 In the early days of the school, boys played shinney, town ball, football and cricket.
-Matthew Meigs was not an athlete yet allowed sporting pursuits, unlike his contemporaries such as Samuel Taylor of Phillips Academy.
 During John Meigs' tenure as headmaster, organized and interscholastic sports began at The Hill.
 Tennis became the dominant sport during this period, unlike baseball at other schools.

 The Hill School is a member of the Mid-Atlantic Prep League (MAPL), which the School joined in 1998.
 The Hill School was a charter member of the Pennsylvania Independent Schools Athletic Association (PAISAA), which became an officially sanctioned organization in 2011.
 In 2014, The Hill School received associate membership in the New England Preparatory School Athletic Council (NEPSAC).

 The Hill School's rivalry with Lawrenceville dates back to 1887.
 It is the fifth-oldest high school rivalry in the United States.
 Originally an annual football game, the schools compete against each other in all of the fall sports on either the first or second weekend in November.

 Peddie School also maintains a "Hill Day" during which several teams from Hill and Peddie compete.

-Participation in athletics is considered a vital part of a Hill education.
-All third and fourth form students must participate in at least two seasons of interscholastic sports, and all fifth and sixth formers must play at least one interscholastic season.
-Students may fulfill a season requirement by serving as a student athletic trainer or team manager.

 Culture

-The Hill School has been described as different in style and spirit from its counterparts in New England, and has been described as strict and demanding.
-It has also been described as conservative.
+The Hill School has been described as different in style and spirit from its counterparts in New England, and has been described as conservative, strict, and demanding.

 Alumnus Oliver Stone described his experience at The Hill School: "I hated the Hill School at the time.
 It was monastic.
 Horrible food, no girls.
 It was truly one of those Charles Dickens' types of experiences.
 And I really hated it.
-Years later I came to appreciate it.
-I think the inquiry and above all the discipline, of studying and concentrating and sitting down and doing it."
-The Hill has been criticized, alongside other East Coast Protestant schools, for promoting "snobbish", undemocratic, and "un-American values".
+Years later I came to appreciate it."
+The Hill has been criticized, alongside other East Coast Protestant schools, for promoting "snobbish", undemocratic, and "un-American values."

-E. Digby Baltzell's book The Protestant Establishment identified the Hill School as one of the "select sixteen" best boarding schools in the United States.
+E. Digby Baltzell's book The Protestant Establishment identified the Hill School as one of the "select sixteen" boarding schools in the United States.

 Notable alumni

-Headmasters
+Heads of School

-Headmasters of The Hill School since its founding in 1851:
+Heads of School for The Hill School since its founding in 1851: